 If the only thing keeping you from starting a fitness program is the cost of a gym membership, here's good news.
 You don't need to join a gym to take physical activity seriously.
 Plenty of low-cost alternatives can help you get fit without breaking your budget.
-Consider these four tips to help you get started.
+These tips can help you get started.

-You don't necessarily need special equipment for an aerobic workout.
+You don't need a gym or special equipment for an aerobic workout.
 With a little foresight, activities you may take for granted can become part of your fitness routine.

 - Step it up.
-Take a brisk walk every day, whether it's a path through your neighborhood or laps in a local mall.
+Take a brisk walk every day, whether it's in your neighborhood or a local mall.
 Take the stairs instead of the elevator or make a full workout of climbing the stairs.
 Sneak in extra steps whenever you can by parking farther away from your destination.

-- Make a workout of household chores.
+- Make housework a workout.
 Mow the lawn, weed the garden, rake the leaves or shovel the snow.
 Even indoor activities such as vacuuming and scrubbing count as a workout if you increase your heart rate.

-- Join in the fun.
+- Play with your kids.
 If you have children, don't just watch them play.
 Join them for a game of tag or kickball.
 Walk them to the park.
 Dance.
 Take a family bike ride.
 Go to a community pool.
 Even if you don't swim, you can enjoy time in the water or walk in the shallow end.
+Do your kids play video games?
+If so, plug in with them and swing a virtual tennis racket or do a little boxing.

 If you'd rather not spend a penny on exercise equipment, use ordinary household items for various upper and lower body exercises: